MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/manage-certificate-templates.md

 1. Right-click Certificate Templates, click New, and then click Certificate Template to Issue.
 1. Select the certificate template, and click OK.

-## Remove a certificate template from a CA.
+## Remove a certificate template from a CA

 It may be necessary to remove a certificate template from a certification authority (CA).
 For example, if you need to avoid confusion when adding a newer version of the certificate template.

 To remove a certificate template from a CA: